-So long as DTC or its nominee is the registered owner of the Bonds, the City will mail notices of redemption to DTC not less than 30 days and not more than 60 days prior to any date fixed for redemption.
-If for any reason DTC or any other securities depository will not be engaged by the City with respect to some or all of the Bonds so called for redemption, the City Treasurer, or any agent appointed by the City Treasurer, will give notice of any redemption of the Bonds by mail, postage prepaid, to the respective registered owners thereof at the addresses appearing on the bond registration books not less than 30 and not more than 60 days prior to any date fixed for redemption.
-See APPENDIX E: "DTC AND THE BOOK-ENTRY ONLY SYSTEM."
+So long as DTC or its nominee is the registered owner of the Bonds, notices of redemption will be given to DTC not less than 30 days and not more than 60 days prior to any date fixed for redemption.
+If for any reason DTC or any other securities depository will not be engaged by the City with respect to some or all of the Bonds so called for redemption, notice of any redemption of the Bonds will be given by mail, postage prepaid, to the respective registered owners thereof at the addresses appearing on the bond registration books not less than 30 and not more than 60 days prior to any date fixed for redemption.
+See APPENDIX F: "DTC AND THE BOOK-ENTRY ONLY SYSTEM."

-The actual receipt by the owner of any Bond of such notice of redemption will not be a condition precedent to redemption of such Bond, and failure to receive such notice, or any defect in such notice, will not affect the validity of the proceedings for the redemption of such Bond or the cessation of the accrual of interest on such Bond on the date fixed for redemption.
+The actual receipt by the owner of any Bond of notice of such redemption will not be a condition precedent to redemption of such Bond, and failure to receive such notice, or any defect in such notice, will not affect the validity of the proceedings for the redemption of such Bond or the cessation of interest on such Bond on the date fixed for redemption.